 ACTIVITY 1

-Listen to items 1a-4a and choose the best option (A-F).
+Listen to items 1a-4a and choose the best option (A-F) as in the example.
 There is one option that you do not need.

 Example: And in today’s edition of Gardening World, we thought we’d share with you some of the wonderful flower festivals that take place around the world.
 If you want to go as far as Mexico, you can see how flowers form an important part of the celebrations for the Day of the Dead.
 People dress up in skeleton masks, and decorate these and themselves with flowers, usually marigolds, which are the traditional flowers associated with the dead.

 1a.
-And actually right now, it’s the Indian celebration of Onam.
+And actually right now, it’s the Indian celebration of the Onam.
 This festival is celebrated in the autumn, and flowers play a very important part in it.
-People create patterns with flowers on the floors of their houses, so that they look like wonderful colourful carpets
+People create patterns with flowers on the floors of their houses, so that they look like wonderful colourful carpets.

 2a.
 And if you want to travel in August, you can go to Belgium where the Carpet of Flowers is an amazing sight.
 Hundreds of people gather to create a carpet of more than a kilometre in length in the central square of the city, made of thousands of colourful and sweet-smelling flowers.

 3a.
-If you go to Italy in May, you can see the celebration of the battle of Legnano, This begins with a small procession of young girls in the street.
+If you go to Italy in May, you can see the celebration of the battle of Legnano.
+This begins with a small procession of young girls in the street.
 They have flowers in their hair, and together they carry long garlands of flowers in their hands, which stretch across the street.

 4a.
 And for one of the great fun-filled flower celebrations, you can join in the Battle of the Flowers which marks the end of the flower festival in the Italian town of Ventimiglia.
 The festival lasts for two days, and at the end everyone joins in by throwing flowers at each other in a wonderful flower fight.